dnordstrom/mrnordstrom.com/README.md

 # MrNordstrom.com

-The `gh-pages` branch hosts the actual site, powered by [Polestar](https://github.com/dnordstrom/polestar).

-Polestar is a tiny (600 lines complete with JSDoc comments, or 7 kB minified) and fully client-side content platform that renders Markdown formatted writings fetched from GitHub, and local partials.
+The `gh-pages` branch hosts the actual site, powered by [Polestar](https://github.com/dnordstrom/polestar)&mdash;a tiny (600 lines complete with JSDoc comments, or 7 kB minified) and fully client-side content platform that renders Markdown formatted writings fetched from GitHub, and local partials.